 My work focuses on invariants of ring spectra that shed light on interactions with arithmetic and geometry.
 For more information about my research, see my research statement.

 Published and Accepted Papers

-I compute mod (p,v_1) topological Hochschild homology of the connective cover of the K(1)-local sphere spectrum using the topological Hochschild-May spectral sequence.Accepted for publication in Journal of Topology.
+I compute mod (p,v_1) topological Hochschild homology of the connective cover of the K(1)-local sphere spectrum using the topological Hochschild-May spectral sequence.Published in Journal of Topology.

 We solve the homotopy limit problem for topological Hochschild homology of Ravenel's spectra X(n) with respect to all cyclic groups of order a power of p.
 This implies that, after p-completion, topological negative cyclic homology and topological periodic cyclic homology of X(n) are homotopy equivalent.Published in Journal of Homotopy and Related Structures.
 Joint with J.D.
 Quigley.

 We construct a spectral sequence for higher topological Hochschild homology associated to a multiplicative filtration of a commutative ring spectrum.
 In particular, we show that the Whitehead tower of a commutative ring spectrum can be built as a multiplicative filtered commutative ring spectrum.
 We use this spectral sequence to give a bound on topological Hochshcild homology of a connective commutative ring spectrum.Published in Algebraic & Geometric Topology.
 Joint with Andrew Salch.

 We compute Morava K-theory of topological periodic cyclic homology and topological negative cyclic homology of the Thom spectra y(n).
 This gives evidence for a version of the red-shift conjecture for topological periodic cyclic homology at all chromatic heights.Joint with J.D.
 Quigley.